Rational Team Concert clients

-Rational Team Concert has built-in support for Eclipse providing developers with a rich, integrated development environment for building and delivering software artifacts.
-The Eclipse-based client user interface contributes UI elements to the Eclipse workbench, including views, editors and status line trims.
+Rational Team Concert has built-in support for the Eclipse IDE providing developers with a rich, integrated development environment for building and delivering software artifacts.
+The Eclipse-based client user interface contributes UI elements to the Eclipse workbench, including views, editors and status bars.

 Microsoft Visual Studio IDE

-The Rational Team Concert Client for Microsoft Visual Studio IDE is a team collaboration environment that brings the Jazz vision to .NET developers.
+The Rational Team Concert Client for Microsoft Visual Studio IDE brings the Jazz vision to .NET developers.
 With this integration, .NET developers can collaborate across teams, plan milestones and releases, track projects, manage source code and defects, automate builds all from within Microsoft Visual Studio IDE.
-This is a first class integration into Microsoft Visual Studio IDE, enabling the .NET developer to use the power of Jazz from within a familiar environment. more >

-You can share, deliver, and manage change to source code all from within Windows Explorer using the Rational Team Concert shell explorer for Microsoft Windows.
-Watch a quick demo to see how it works:
+Users can share, deliver, and manage change to files and folders, all from within Windows Explorer using the Rational Team Concert Shell for Microsoft Windows.

 For z/OS users — ISPF client